newslynx/newslynx-core/docs/api.rst

 Organizaitons
 +++++++++++++

-All endpoints unrelated to :ref:`endpoints-user` or :ref:`endpoints-orgs` require an ``org`` query-string parameter.
+All endpoints unrelated to :ref:`endpoints-orgs` require an ``org`` query-string parameter.
 Since users can belong to multiple organizations, we use this parameter to ensure:

 1. That the requesting user is accessing resources related to his/her associated organization.
 2. That the requesting user has permission to access the requested resources.